Vegan, dairy-free, and gluten free Pistachio Chocolate Balls are the dessert that just keeps giving.

 - 1/2 teaspoon pure vanilla extract

 - 3.5 ounces dark chocolate I used 70%, roughly chopped (about a heaping 1/2 cup), dairy free if you’d like to make the truffles paleo/vegan.
 DO NOT use chocolate chips, as they will not melt smoothly

 - 1/2 teaspoon coconut oil

-- For the Pistachio Truffle Filling: Preheat your oven to 350 degrees F. Spread the pistachios on an ungreased baking sheet.
+- Preheat your oven to 350 degrees F. Spread the pistachios on an ungreased baking sheet.
 Bake until the pistachios smell toasty and fragrant, about 5 minutes.
 DO NOT WALK AWAY, and keep a close watch on them so that they do not burn.
 Once the pistachios are toasted, immediately remove them from the baking sheet to a bowl or plate so that they do not continue to toast and burn on the hot baking sheet.